kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

   vpcSubnet: vpc1-subnet1 # eip corresponds to the entire network segment
 ```

-### 3.2 ovn-fip corresponds to a pod IP
+### 3.2 ovn-snat corresponds to a pod IP

-This feature is designed and used in much the same way as iptables-fip
+This feature is designed and used in much the same way as iptables-snat

 ```bash
 # cat 03-pod-snat.yaml